Messages of a landscape

 Works by artists Rudolf Schwarz and Bernd Janes promote the poetry and preservation of an old cultural landscape in the Historic City Hall Kleinblittersdorf

-The historic Kleinblittersdorf city hall has been the venue for art exhibitions for a long time and is therefore part of the network of the places of art and culture in the Regional Association of Saarbrücken.
-On the initiative of the Regional Association of Saarbrücken and the municipality of Kleinblittersdorf, it is hoped that in future the themes of the UNESCO Biosphere Reserve Bliesgau will also be addressed locally through the language of art.
-The artist Vera Loos will curate the art exhibitions in the future.
-For the start, the artists Rudolf Schwarz and Bernd Janes could be won to show works that can be read as subtle messages of the specific cultural landscape of the Bliesgau.
+The historic Kleinblittersdorf town hall has long been a regular venue for art exhibitions and is therefore part of the network of places of art and culture in the Saarbrücken Regional Association.
+On the initiative of the Saarbrücken Regional Association and the municipality of Kleinblittersdorf, the aim is to use the language of art to explore the themes of the Bliesgau UNESCO Biosphere Reserve.
+The artist Vera Loos will curate the art exhibitions in future.
+To kick things off, the artists Rudolf Schwarz and Bernd Janes have been invited to show works that can be read as subtle messages about the specific cultural landscape of the Bliesgau.

 Architect, building ecologist and artist Bernd Janes highlights the unmistakable earth color of this landscape with 7 panels and 7 rammed earth bodies, which he created from the loamy shell limestone soil of the Bliesgau biosphere.
 It is based on subtle differences of the loamy shell limestone.
 Lyrical texts written by the Saarland poet Johannes Kühn especially for these works of art open up dialogues that allow deeper sensual access to the very own identity of the Bliesgau landscape.

-KunstSchäfer Rudolf Schwarz invites with his conceptual artistic work "BLIESGAUHOCKER" to take a seat to trace the deeper mission of his work.
-About the symbol or the methodology of the "Mobile - UNESCO Biosphere Reserve Bliesgau" the artist has connected his work with important viewpoints on the sustainable preservation of this landscape.
-Viewers can participate in this and further develop their own views.
+With his conceptual artwork "BLIESGAUHOCKER", KunstSchäfer Rudolf Schwarz invites us to take a seat and trace the deeper mission of his work.
+Using the symbol and methodology of the "Mobile - UNESCO Biosphere Reserve Bliesgau", the artist has linked his work with important viewpoints on the sustainable preservation of this landscape.
+Viewers can participate in this and develop their own perspective.

 At the opening of the exhibition, the Mayor of Kleinblittersdorf Rainer Lang, the Regional Association Director Peter Gillo and the Chairman of the Bliesgau Biosphere Association, District Administrator Dr. Theophil Gallo, warmly welcomed the visitors.